Restaurants in The Strip (South Las Vegas Boulevard)

 Yardbird (Venetian) ★ 4.3

-Yardbird at the Venetian in Las Vegas is the Miami-born Southern dining room doing weekend brunch, with 27-hour brined fried chicken, blueberry pie pancakes and the giant cinnamon roll.
+Yardbird at the Venetian in Las Vegas is the Miami-born Southern dining room doing weekend brunch, with 27-hour brined fried chicken, blueberry pie pancakes.

 Order: Chicken and egg biscuit sandwich, then the giant cinnamon roll for the table.